Noman73/easycrud/README.md

 #### Service Provider & Facade

-Register provider and facade on your `config/app.php` file.
+Register the provider and facade on your `config/app.php` file.
 ```php
 'providers' => [
     ...,